Frijol/climate-change/GLOSSARY.md

 ## gas flaring
 when oil is extracted, natural gas builds up.
 "Flaring" this gas is setting it on fire (instead of capturing it for sale).

+## gate closure
+in economics, the time at which bidding into the market stops and a clearing price is decided

 ## GCR
-Ground cover ratio
+ground cover ratio

 ## genco
 generating company, a company that produces and sells electrical energy

 ## geoengineering
-Deliberate human intervention in the earth's climate on a global scale
+deliberate human intervention in the earth's climate on a global scale

 ## geothermal reservoir
 the underground fracture network in rock in areas of high temperature gradient where geothermal energy can be harvested